armin-fx/BandedScad/doc/operator.md

 #### minkowski_difference [^][contents]
 [minkowski_difference]: #minkowski_difference-
-Removes shapes from a base shape surface.\
+Removes shapes from a base shape surface.
 Takes a base shape and one or more diff shapes, carves out the diff shapes from the surface of the base shape, in a way complementary to how `minkowski()` unions shapes to the surface of its base shape.

+_Arguments:_
 ```OpenSCAD
 minkowski_difference (d, convexity)
 ```